 6.1 Closed control loop and intent

-6.1.1 Conclusion

 Intent and closed control loops are different, but complementary concepts as discussed in clause 4.x in Table 4.x.1.
 An intent manager may utilize one or several closed control loops for implementing the assurance of intent requirements.
 This means intent managers can become consumers of closed control loops.

 A closed control loop that provides (MnS producer) an intent API is configured using intent.
 This closed control loop therefore meets the definition of being an intent manager in the role of intent handler.
 If the closed control loop acts by sending intent, it implements the intent owner role.
 This means, that closed control loop can either be utilized as integral part of intent management or directly implement intent management.
 However, the functional scope of intent management exceeds the proposed scope of closed control loop.
 Intent management considers, for example, the negotiation of requirements and intent handlers are already driving deployment decisions and processes.
 Furthermore, the reporting on achievements and results to the source of intent is an integral part of intent management and realized through intent reports.